tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 AbortGroup:
 : Calling `AbortGroup` on any QUIC stream in a Connection Group indicates that the shared QUIC connection should be closed immediately using a CONNECTION_CLOSE frame.

-In addition to the API mappings described above, when there are multiple Connection objects assigned to the same QUIC connection, this mapping can support the `connPriority` Connection property.
+In addition to the API mappings described above, when there are multiple Connection objects assigned to the same QUIC connection, this mapping supports the `connPriority` Connection property.

 # Security Considerations